-- Channel 1 uses StairUp (staircase with 8 levels) arbitrary waveform with a frequency of 15 Hz, high level of 5 V, low level of .7 V and a phase of 0.
+- Channel 1 uses StairUp (staircase with 8 levels) arbitrary waveform with a frequency of 15 Hz, a high level of 5 V, a low level of .7 V, and a phase of 0.

-- Channel 2 uses AbsSine arbitrary waveform with a frequency of 120 Hz, high level of 5 V, low level of 0 V and a phase of 0.
-Note: an AC step-down transformer with full-wave rectifier circuit would produce the same waveform for those with only one channel AWB.
+- Channel 2 uses AbsSine arbitrary waveform with a frequency of 120 Hz, a high level of 5 V, a low level of 0 V, and a phase of 0.
+Note: an AC step-down transformer with a full-wave rectifier circuit would produce the same waveform for those with only one channel AWB.

 - Use the align phase option on the Rigol DG4062 AWB so channel 2 produces exactly one cycle for every staircase level of channel 1.
 See Figure 16 below for an example with cursors.